Dasaii/dasaii.github.io/about/index.md

     <p>
       "I've worked closely with David for 6 years.
 In that time we have created products for many big name companies and brands.
 He has an amazing understanding of what makes a product engaging.
 Without a doubt the success of every product we have worked on, has been a direct result of his insight and input into the process.
     </p><p>
-      Over the years he provided mentoring and training to his team and has left behind a product team that follow his no nonsense methodology and appetite for excellence.
+      Over the years he provided mentoring and training to his team and has left behind a product team that follow his no nonsense methodology and appetite for excellence."
     </p>
     <img />
     <h4>Daniel Atherton</h4>